llvm/llvm-project/llvm/docs/AdvancedBuilds.rst

 you use llvm-profdata to merge the files into a single profdata file that you can feed into the LLVM_PROFDATA_FILE option.

-Our PGO.cmake cache script automates that whole process.
-You can use it by
+Our PGO.cmake cache automates that whole process.
+You can use it by running:
-running:

 .. code-block:: console